Charlotte Lawrence (actress): Career

 Lawrence started her career during the 1940s, appearing in films such as Half a Hero, Phffft, Three for the Show, Trial, The Solid Gold Cadillac, and The Opposite Sex among others during the 1950s and 1960s.

 On television, Lawrence played a variety of roles on Life with Elizabeth.
 She also appeared on Dragnet, Climax!, I Led 3 Lives, I Married Joan, Cavalcade of America, Four Star Playhouse, Schlitz Playhouse of Stars, Highway Patrol and Chevron Hall of Stars among others.

 On old-time radio, Lawrence portrayed Stacy McGill on The Adventures of Christopher Wells and Reba Britton on Just Plain Bill.
 She was also a member of the cast of This Is Nora Drake.
 From the 1940s throughout the 1960s she appeared in several radio shows like Lux Radio Theatre, Suspense and Gunsmoke.

-During the 1960s she worked at Capital Records and Lorimar Television Productions, where she had a corporate position.
+During the 1960s she worked at Capitol Records and Lorimar Television Productions, where she had a corporate position.